Poynton

-Poynton is a town in Cheshire, England, on the easternmost fringe of the Cheshire Plain, 11 mi south-east of Manchester, 7 mi north of Macclesfield and 5 mi south of Stockport.
-Poynton has formed part of the Cheshire East unitary authority since the abolition of the Borough of Macclesfield in 2009.
+Poynton is a town in the civil parish of Poynton-with-Worth, in the Cheshire East district and the ceremonial county of Cheshire, England; from 1974 to 2009 it was in Macclesfield district.
+It is located on the easternmost fringe of the Cheshire Plain, 11 mi south-east of Manchester, 7 mi north of Macclesfield and 5 mi south of Stockport.

 The first mention of the manor of Poynton was in 1289.
 Coal was mined in Poynton from the 16th century and the collieries, under the ownership of the Lords Vernon from 1832 until their closure in 1935, were the largest in Cheshire.
 Consequent urbanisation and socioeconomic development necessitated better transport links; these came with the completion of the Macclesfield Canal through Poynton in 1831, the arrival of the Manchester and Birmingham Railway in 1845 and the Macclesfield, Bollington and Marple Railway in 1869.
 In the late 20th century, Poynton became a commuter town for Manchester.
 Since 1945, the population has nearly trebled to 14,260 in 2011.

 History

+The name Poynton derives from the Old English pofaingtūn meaning 'settlement connected with Pofa'.

-It does not appear in the Domesday Book of 1086.
+The settlement does not appear in the Domesday Book of 1086.
 The first mention of the manor of Poynton occurred in the 13th century when it was held under the Earl of Chester by the Poutrells family and then by the de Stockeports, lords of Stockport.
 It was part of the barony of Stockport.
 Past spellings include Ponynton and Poynington.
 The Warren family held the manor from 1382, beginning with Sir John de Warren, who was a son of Sir Edward de Warren and his wife Cicely de Eton of Poynton and Stockport.
 This family held the manor until 1801, when Sir George Warren, the last surviving male, died.
 He was succeeded by his daughter, Lady Warren Bulkeley.
 She died childless in 1826 when she left the estate to Frances Maria Warren (then Lady Vernon) daughter of Sir John Borlase Warren, 1st Baronet.
 The Lords Vernon held the estate until the final sale in 1920.